aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 ### Logs from Amazon EC2 / Amazon EKS

 [![arch-app-log-pipeline]][arch-app-log-pipeline]
-_Figure 6: Application log pipeline architecture for EC2/EKS_
+**_Application log pipeline architecture for EC2/EKS_**

 The log pipeline runs the following workflow:

 1. [Fluent Bit](https://fluentbit.io/) works as the underlying log agent to collect logs from application servers and send them to an optional [Log Buffer](./applications/index.md#log-buffer), or ingest into OpenSearch domain directly.

 2. The Log Buffer triggers the Lambda (Log Processor) to run.